Skip to main content

 Employment Pass

-• Requires approval by the Expatriate Committee or relevant regulatory agency.
+• Requires approval by the Expatriate Committee or relevant regulatory agency before issuance by the Immigration Department.

 Temporary Employment Pass